 paid within 10 days at the Business Office.
 Failure to pay fines will result in the

 restriction of grades and/or transcripts.
 Contact the Public Safety Offices for additional

 Students may make changes in their original class schedules before the semester begins.

-Contact your academic advisor or use the MetroLink online system to add a new class
+Contact your academic advisor or use myMCCKC online system to add a new class or drop

 MCC has transfer and articulation agreements with more than 20 four-year colleges

 and universities in Missouri and Kansas to ensure that credits earned at MCC will